aghast/lbac-python/ch04/more-expressions.md

 cases?

-  * One thing we could do is "hoist" the starting tokens up into the ``statement`` function.
-By matching the leading variable-reference and then testing for the assignment operator, we could then pass it in to an expression or assignment matching function.
-Yes, this is just as horrible an idea as it sounds.
+  * One thing we could do is "hoist" the starting tokens up into the
+    <tt>statement</tt> function.
+By matching the leading variable-reference and
+    then testing for the assignment operator, we could then pass it in to an expression or assignment matching function.
+(Yes, this is just as horrible an idea as it sounds.)

     Our problem is that we don't retain the input.
 We generate our bytecode just as we read it.
 That is great for speed and simplicity, but not so